mgoddard-pivotal/pivotal-mysql-workshop/workshop_01.md

 I don't think we tend to use Docker images to run sysbench.
 We tend to have it installed on the VM and run it locally against the server.
 ```

+Based on that, [here](./sysbench.md) is the approach we can use to install sysbench onto the VM for a MySQL
+instance, and then run the benchmarks.

 ### Demonstrate ability and performance of transaction rollback